Scrungip/Scrungip-Archipelago/worlds/am2r/docs/setup_en.md

 ### What is randomized?

-All items both majors and minors are randomized together in one pool with the option to add in the metroids as checks as well.
+All items both majors and minors are randomized together in one pool with the option to add in the metroids as checks too.

 ### What is the goal?

 The goal of this AM2R randomizer implementation is to kill or collect the self specified number of metroids to reach the queen metroid and save the baby metroid.

-This message sponsored by "The Galactic Federation"
+This message is sponsored by "The Galactic Federation"

 ### I softlocked myself